-If you’re updating your electrical wiring and your home was built when bell bottoms were in fashion, chances are your home has aluminum wiring.
-Aluminum wiring was installed between 1965 and 1973, because it was cheaper than copper.
+If your home was built in the ’60s or ’70s, there’s a strong chance that it has aluminum wiring.
+Aluminum wiring was often installed between 1965 and 1973, because it was cheaper than copper.
 Unfortunately, it was far inferior in terms of safety.
 Copper wiring has been in use since the 1820s, and it still stands as the ideal electrical wiring material.
-Here are some of the reasons why:

-- Excellent conductor.
-Copper conducts electricity better than any other non-precious metal.
+- Excellent conductor: Copper conducts electricity better than any other non-precious metal.
 This is an essential component for electrical wiring.

-- Non-corrosive.
-Copper wiring is non-corrosive, which means it won’t rust and degrade even in difficult environments.
+- Non-corrosive: Copper wiring is non-corrosive, which means it won’t rust and degrade even in difficult environments.
 That’s why copper wires can last up to 40 years, or even more.